Medication-Assisted Treatment: Pros and Cons of MAT for Recovery

 Medication-assisted treatment involves the use of medications, in combination with counseling and behavioral therapy.
 It has become the therapy of choice for many suffering from substance use disorders, especially opioid dependence.
 This evidence-based approach to treatment is strongly endorsed as an effective treatment modality by the American Medical Association, the National Institutes of Health, and other agencies dedicated to public health care.

 The prescribed medication would work in terms of brain chemistry by blocking the euphoric effects of the drugs used, to reduce physical and psychological cravings and normalize the body chemistry over time.
-As a treatment of opioid use, as well as substance use disorder treatment, it has evolved since the 1950’s when treatment with methadone was first used for heroin addiction.
 Opioid treatment programs are now equipped with better knowledge of opioid addiction treatment as well as drug addiction overall with the crucial help of MAT.

 Medication-assisted treatment for addiction offers these benefits: